machow/courses-pton-shell/chapter2.md

 ---
-title       : Working with file contents description : How to view files
+title       : Working with file contents description : How to view files.
+For more exercises, go to https://campus.datacamp.com/courses/introduction-to-shell-for-data-science/manipulating-data?ex=1
 ---
 ## Viewing the contents of files